 8. Be Open to New Ideas and Approaches

 To improve as a manager, learn to be flexible and adaptable to changes.
+Being open to change is a vital area for growth for managers.
 Keep in mind that employees are the eyes of the company, and some of the best ideas you’ll ever get will come from them.

-Come to think of it.
-They are the ones working in the trenches every single day.
-So, when it comes to suggesting new approaches to policy changes or new ideas regarding work, you should be willing to listen to your employees.
+Think about it – they are the ones working in the trenches every single day.
+So, when it comes to suggesting new approaches to policy changes or new ideas regarding work, you should be willing to listen to your employees and take their feedback into account.

 Don’t be afraid to take risks.
 You’d do well to discuss every possible outcome with your staff and decide what’s viable and what’s not.

+Feedback is an effective tool for development.
 We’ve all received or given feedback of some kind at least once in our lifetime.
 Feedback has been cited as an effective method of highlighting weaknesses and strengths to help people become better at what they do.
+Managers should provide timely, actionable insights to help employees improve without feeling criticized.

 Feedback has many benefits to the giver, the receiver, and the overall organization, including: